-The Toronto Mennonite Theological Centre (TMTC) is excited to announce that our 2019 Public Lecture will be held on Thursday, March 14th at 7pm in the Jay Boardroom at the Toronto School of Theology.
-Our lecturer this year is Dr. John D. Rempel, who is no stranger to TMTC and served as its Director from 2011–2015 and is now a Senior Fellow, and we are delighted to have Dr. P. Travis Kroeker of McMaster University responding.
+The Toronto Mennonite Theological Centre (TMTC) is excited to announce that our 2020 Public Lecture will be held on Thursday, March 26th at 7pm in the Jay Boardroom at the Toronto School of Theology.
+Our lecturer this year is Dr. Chris Huebner, Associate Professor of Theology and Philosophy at Canadian Mennonite University, and we are delighted to have Dr. Néstor Medina of Emmanuel College responding.

 A reception will follow the lecture and all are invited.
 For those of you that cannot be there in person, the lecture will be recorded and available to view online.
 Please spread the word about this event and plan to join us for what promises to be an engaging evening!